-■ HI expenditures currently exceed HI revenues.
+REVENUES.
 The gap is projected to narrow, becoming a surplus for a few years before HI expenditures are expected to exceed revenues, including interest income, for the remainder of the 75-year projection period.
 The HI trust fund assets, therefore, will need to be redeemed.
 If the federal government is experiencing unified budget deficits, funding the redemptions will require that additional money be borrowed from the public, thereby increasing the federal deficit and debt.